 E-commerce support: The developer license of this plugin comes with a lot of additional add-ons, and you can easily create the form for your e-commerce website to receive payments using PayPal, stripe, and other sources.

 How to Create your First Form with Gravity Forms

-Now your form is saved in the database but it is not visible to users.
+Now your form is saved in the database, but it is not visible to users.
 You can add it in post/ page as well as the sidebar.
-Go the post/page where you want to add the form and the click on Add Form present next to Add Media option in an editor.
+Go the post/page where you want to add the form and then click on Add Form present next to Add Media option in an editor.
 Select the form and its options like where to display form title and description or enable Ajax.
-Now a shortcode will be added in the post.
-Publish the post and the form will be visible in the frontend.
+Now a shortcode will be added to the post.
+Publish the post, and the form will be visible on the frontend.